henrywu2019/BentoML/docs/source/deployment/kfserving.rst

           {
             "name": "predict",
             "InputType": "DataframeInput",
-            "docs": "BentoService API"
+            "docs": "MyModel API"
           }
         ]
       }
     }

-The Kappa saved bundle created can now be used to start a REST API Server hosting the BentoService and available for sending test request:
+The Kappa saved bundle created can now be used to start a REST API Server hosting the MyModel and available for sending test request:

 .. code-block:: bash